Dell Inspiron I7559-2512BLK Review

-THE GOOD: Powerful all round performance on mid-complex tasks.
+- Powerful all round performance on mid-complex tasks

-THE BAD: Would do with a faster hard drive.
+- Would do with a faster hard drive

 The Dell Inspiron i7559-763BLK, our Editors’ Choice for budget entry-level gaming category comes close in performance, but the Inspiron i7559-2512BLK comes with a few (but noticeable) upgrades that are a kicker in terms of increased performance and gaming stability.
 However, it lacks the chops to unseat the ASUS ROG GL552VW-DH71 as our top pick for entry-level gaming laptops.